MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/csp-get-started.md

 Both indirect resellers and direct bill partners can access and support their customers' [!INCLUDE [prodshort](prodshort.md)] by setting up a reseller relationship with them.

 To service customers in a specific country, your partner company's Azure Active Directory (Azure AD) tenant and CSP account must be registered in the regional CSP market that covers that country.
 For more information, see [Cloud Solution Provider program regional markets and currencies](/partner-center/regional-authorization-overview).

+[Note] When buying [!INCLUDE [prodshort](prodshort.md)] offers on behalf of your CSP customers, the CSP offer needs to be available in both your tenant country and in your customer's tenant country.
+For example, if your tenant is located in Slovakia and the customer's tenant is in Germany, you won't be able to sell Dynamics 365 Business Central Premium to that customer, because this offer is currently not available in Slovakia.